-• Co-Payments, Co-Insurance and Deductible Payments The policy does not place a limit on the amount of assistance an individual may receive under the HIV Health Insurance Assistance for costs associated with co-payments, co-insurance or deductible payments.
-However the RW Planning Council has established a monthly cap of \$650.00 per client.
-2.2 Comprehensive Intake/Assessment Agency performs a comprehensive financial intake/application to determine client eligibility for this program to insure that these funds are used as a last resort in order for the client to utilize his/her existing insurance or be eligible to purchase a qualified health plan through the Marketplace.
-Assessment should include review of individual's premium and cost sharing subsidies through the health exchange.
+1.0 Staff/Training 1.1 Ongoing Training Eight (8) hours annually of continuing education in HIV related or other specific topics including a minimum of two (2) hours training in Affordable Care Act is required as needed.
+Materials for staff training and continuing education are on file Staff interviews indicate compliance 1.2 Staff Experience A minimum of one year documented HIV work experience is preferred. • Documentation of work experience in personnel file 2.0 Client Eligibility • 2.1 Comprehensive Intake/AssessmentAgency performs a comprehensive financial intake/application to determineclient eligibility for this program as needed to insure that these funds are usedas a last resort in order for the client to utilize his/her existing insurance or beeligible to purchase a qualified health plan through the Marketplace.Assessment should include review of individual's premium and cost sharingsubsidies through the health insurance marketplace.
 Review of agency's Policies & Procedures Manual indicates compliance.
-Review of client intake/assessment for service indicates compliance 3.0 Client Access.
-3.1 Clients Referral and Tracking Agency receives referrals from a broad range of HIV/AIDS service providers and makes appropriate referrals out when necessary.
-Documentation of referrals received Documentation of referrals out Staff reports indicate compliance 3.2 Prioritization of Service Agency implements a system to utilize the RW Planning Councilapproved prioritization of cost sharing assistance when limited funds warrant it.
-Agency use the Planning Council-approved consumer outof-pocket methodology.
-Priority Ranking of Cost Sharing Assistance (in descending order): 1.
-HIV medication co-pays and deductibles (medications on the Texas ADAP formulary) 2.
-Non-HIV medication co-pays and deductibles (all other allowable HIV-related medications) 3.
-Doctor visit co-pays/deductibles (physician visit and/or lab copayments) Medicare Part D (Rx) premiums Review of agency's Policies & Procedures Manual indicates compliance.
-Review of agency's monthly reimbursement indicates compliance 3.3 Decreasing Barriers to Service Agency establishes formal written agreements with all Houston HSDA Ryan White-funded (Part A, B, C, D) primary care, mental health and Review of agency's Policies & Procedures Manual indicates compliance.
+Review of client intake/assessment for service indicates compliance 2.2 Advance Premium Tax Credit Reconciliation Agency will ensure all clients receiving assistance for Marketplace QHP premiums: • Designate Premium Tax Credit to be taken in advance during Marketplace Insurance enrollment Review of client record

-substance abuse provider agencies to enable clients of these agencies to enroll in Health Insurance assistance at his/her primary care, mental health or substance abuse provider site. (i.e. No need for client to Review of client intake/assessment for service indicates compliance physically present to Health Insurance provider.)
+2.0 Update income information at Healthcare.gov every 6 months, at minimum, with one update required during annual Marketplace open enrollment or Marketplace renewal periods Submit prior year tax information no later than May 31st.
+Tax information must include: Federal Marketplace Form 1095-A IRS Form 8962 IRS Form 1040 (excludes 1040EZ) Reconciliation of APTC credits or liabilities 3.0 Client Access 5.1 Clients Referral and Tracking Agency receives referrals from a broad range of HIV service providers and makes appropriate referrals out when necessary.
+Documentation of referrals received Documentation of referrals out Staff reports indicate compliance 3.2 Prioritization of Service Agency implements a system to utilize the RW Planning Council-approved prioritization of cost sharing assistance when limited funds warrant it.
+Agency use the Planning Council-approved consumer out-of-pocket methodology.
+Priority Ranking of Cost Sharing Assistance (in descending order): HIV medication co-pays and deductibles (medications on the Texas ADAP formulary) Non-HIV medication co-pays and deductibles (all other allowable HIV-related medications) Doctor visit co-pays/deductibles (physician visit and/or lab copayments) Medicare Part D (Rx) premiums Review of agency's Policies & Procedures Manual indicates compliance.
+Review of agency's monthly reimbursement indicates compliance 3.3 Decreasing Barriers to Service Agency establishes formal written agreements with all Houston HSDA Ryan White-funded (Part A, B, C, D) primary care, mental health and substance use provider agencies to enable clients of these agencies to enroll in Health Insurance assistance at his/her primary care, mental health or substance use provider site. (i.e. No need for client to physically present to Health Insurance provider.)
+Review of agency's Policies & Procedures Manual indicates compliance.
+Review of client intake/assessment for service indicates compliance